itspriddle/josh.fail/_posts/2013-05-28-how-we-hack-at-site5.markdown

 We try to avoid cluttering a project's git history with a lot of extra commits.
-If there are additional changes added from feedback in Step 4, we will use `git rebase -i` to squash them down into one commit.
+If there are additional changes added from feedback in Step 4, we will use `git rebase -i master` to squash them down into one commit.
 Of course, this is only done where it makes sense -- two commits are better than one if they better describe the intended changes.

 ## Step 6: Verify CI build and merge Pull Request